atechnology-company/soliloquy/docs/tutorials/getting_started.md

 ./tools/soliloquy/dev_ui.sh
 ```

-This launches the Tauri-based UI prototype with hot reload.
+This launches the Servo/V8 desktop shell (SvelteKit) with hot reload.

 ### Port a Driver